Appliance installation Business Insurance

 Workers’ Compensation for Appliance Installation

-Claims typically cover treatment costs, disability benefits, or in more serious cases, compensation for long-term impairment.
-Because installation tasks involve heavy lifting and movement, many injuries are cumulative (overuse) or traumatic (drops, slipping).
-Proper WC policies account for this risk profile.
+Claims are usually for the expense of treatment, for disability payments or, in more extreme circumstances, for compensation for long-term impairment.
+Installation jobs entail heavy lifting and movement, and many injuries are cumulative (overuse) or acute (drops, slips).
+Proper WC policies take this risk profile into account.

 Frequently Asked Questions